 Volatile chemical composition of essential oil from Bursera graveolens (Kunth) Triana & Planch and their fumigant and repellent activities

-• Samyr Suarez-López Universidade de Cartagena Autor
+• Samyr Suarez-López Universidade de Cartagena Author

-• Vanessa Marrugo-Santander Universidade de Cartagena Autor
+• Vanessa Marrugo-Santander Universidade de Cartagena Author

 DOI: